trinodb/trino/presto-docs/src/main/sphinx/security/internal-communication.rst

 configured, or are configured incorrectly, are not able to communicate with other nodes in the cluster.

-To enable SSL/TLS for Presto internal communication, do the following:
+To enable SSL/TLS for Trino internal communication, do the following:

 1. Disable HTTP endpoint.